optimisticlucio/skulk/rulebook.md

 Each character has a unique **Ability** listed on their character card.
 The ability has a cost, and a description.
 Once per turn, you may choose to activate this ability by self-inflicting suspicion equal to the ability's listed cost, and then performing the listed action.

-Once you deem you've done enough, you may **end your turn.** When your turn ends, discard all cards in your Play Area, discard all of the cards in your hand, discard all of your Fear, and draw 5 cards from your deck.
+Once you deem you've done enough, you may **end your turn.** When your turn ends:

+- discard all cards in your Play Area,
+- discard all of the cards in your hand,
+- discard all of your Fear,
+- and draw 5 cards from your deck.

 ## Mechanics

 There are mechanics which are mentioned often in cards, or were mentioned before in the instructions.
 For clarity, here's what they mean.

 - **Draw a Card:** Take a card from your deck and place it in your hand.
-If your deck is empty, take your discard pile, shuffle it, and place it face down as your new deck.
+If your deck is empty, take your discard pile, shuffle it, and place it face down, treating it as your new deck.
 If your discard pile is also empty, you don't draw a card.
-- **Acquire Fear**: Take the listed amount of Fear Tokens and place them near you.
+- **Acquire Fear:** Take the listed amount of Fear Tokens and place them near you.
 These tokens are used mostly to purchase new cards.
-- **Inflict [X] Suspicion:**: Move the Suspicion Marker [X] spaces towards the opponent's side.
+- **Inflict [X] Suspicion:** Move the Suspicion Marker [X] spaces towards the opponent's side.
 If the card says to self-inflict, move that amount of spaces towards your side.
-- **Bury a Card:** Move a card to the Graveyard, a face-up pile of cards which is visible to everyone in the game.
+- **Bury a Card:** Move a card to the Graveyard: a unique, face-up pile of cards which is visible and interactable to everyone in the game.
 Everyone interacts with the same Graveyard.
 - **Acquire a Card:** Place the given card in your discard pile.
 - **Copy an Ability:** If a card says to copy another card's ability, perform the action listed on the second card, while treating anything that refers to "this card" as referring to the first card.